-- Monitoring and optimization of the treatment efficiency of municipal and industrial wastewater treatment plants - Monitoring and optimization of aeration basins - Monitoring of the wastewater treatment plant outlet - Control of industrial wastewater treatment
+- Monitoring of drinking water treatment and distribution - Monitoring of the wastewater treatment plant outlet - Quality control of raw water for the food industry - Monitoring of drinking water - Control of industrial wastewater treatment

 Use of the device for any purpose other than that described poses a threat to the safety of people and of the entire measuring system, and is therefore not permitted.
 The manufacturer is not liable for damage caused by improper or non-designated use.